 The common progression of a program (or head coach) on the rise.
 Here is the run-on sentence explaining it.

-A season of overachievement above the team’s talent level leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field which leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field.
+A season of overachievement above the team’s talent level leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field which leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field and on and on.

 Barring a coaching change, scandal, or lack of commitment from the administration, a program is typically stable for about a decade at this point.
 This is the where the program is running downhill to field an Elite Team (40% chance) while non-EPs are running uphill (4% chance).